qsnake/gpaw/doc/exercises/water/water.rst

    The loop or if-statement stops when the lines are no longer indented.
    Thus, *indentation determines control flow*.

- * In this case we conveniently load the geometry from the G2 database of small molecules, using the :meth:`~ase.data.molecule` function from ASE.
+ * In this case we conveniently load the geometry from the G2 database of small molecules, using the :meth:`~ase.data.molecules.molecule` function from ASE.

  * By setting the ``txt`` parameter, we specify a file where GPAW will save the calculation log.